 What happens when I arrive?

 During the first few days, you will attend an orientation given by the international/study abroad offices.
 Everything you need to know about your university will be covered.

 How do I know what courses I can take?

 World Partner institutions control their course offerings and while we make our best effort to review and approve courses prior to students going abroad, some do not compile their lists until January or February for the Spring semester and August for the Fall semester.
 The more flexibility a student has, the better.
 Typically, reserving general elective credits (like anything in Arts in Sciences for Newhouse students) makes for a more successful experience.
 If a student MUST take a certain course to stay on track, they should have a few backup options to fill that requirement, or try to consolidate their required courses into on-campus semesters and plan their time abroad for more general requirements.

-I’m interested in going to a country like Egypt or Lebanon…how do I know if the program is open and what happens if the program is closed after I apply?
+I’m interested in going to a country like Israel or Russia…how do I know if the program is open and what happens if the program is closed after I apply?

 Security is always a concern when studying abroad, and we closely monitor every location and work to evaluate whether instability or insecurity will impact a student’s semester abroad.
 If we are forced to suspend a program, it will be part of a comprehensive review by SU administration and the Risk Management Office, including reviewing alternative locations and any coordination necessary with faculty to ensure students can complete their coursework.
 We hope that won’t need to happen during a semester as that would be the most difficult scenario to recoup coursework, so we are proactive in reviewing locations for their long-term stability.
 If a program is suspended, World Partner counselors will work with individual students to review their priorities and goals in accordance with appropriate location options.